Trademark vs. Copyright: Everything You Need to KnowTrademark Law ResourcesTypes of TrademarksHow To Register A Trademark

 A registered trademark receives more protection under trademark law than an unregistered trademark.
 Registration also makes it easier to identify the first use of a trademark.
 The first use is important when deciding infringement lawsuits.

 A circle c symbol or © is representative of a copyright.
 A copyright doesn't have to be registered to legally use the © symbol.
 The © symbol notifies the public that this is a copyrighted work.
 The © symbol doesn't have to be used for a work to be protected by a copyright.
 A creative work is automatically protected under copyright law.

 There are several differences between a copyright and a trademark, the simplest being that a trademark and a copyright protect different types of intellectual property.
 It's important to understand the difference between a copyright and a trademark to make sure that your company is properly using the marks.
-Understanding of copyrights and trademarks also helps you protect your company from infringing upon someone else's rights, as well as protecting the company from being infringed upon.
+Understanding copyrights and trademarks also help you protect your company from infringing upon someone else's rights, as well as protecting the company from being infringed upon.